 How does aspirin benefit the heart?

-What are the risks and benefits of aspirin therapy?
+What are the risks of aspirin therapy?

 - During stroke, aspirin can increase the risk of bleeding into the brain.